eldoy/sirloin/README.md

   // Web server port
   port: 3000,
   // Static assets root directory
-  // set to false to not serve static
+  // set to false to not serve static files
   static: 'dist',
   // Callback for websocket connect event
   // Can be used for adding data to the websocket connection